OpenExonaut/OpenExonaut/README.md

 [//]: # (OpenATBP docs/screenshot2.png was here)

 ## Status
-Currently, games can be entered and the characters moved around, and weapon uses propagated.
-Collision, the damage formula, game termination, and meta-game features still need to be worked on.
+Currently, games can be entered and played, though not ended, and the metagame can be logged into.
+Explosives, motion interpolation, game termination, and achievements still need to be worked on.

 ## Server Architecture
 Originally, Project Exonaut required several server-side components in order to to function: